endormi/tilux/README.md

 If you want to see a certain script added, open up a new [issue](https://github.com/endormi/tilux/issues/new/choose) or make a pull request.

 > Feel free to try on other distros.
-PR's for supporting different distros is very much appreciated.
+PR's for supporting different distros are very much appreciated.

 **Note**: Only tested Debian-based distros.